KarolSU96/focus-nest/README.md

 ## UX

 The focus was on creating a calming, easy-to- use and intuitive user interface.
-Navigation is made intuitive, with the navbar accessible at all times aswell as animated buttons, dropdowns and hyperlinks.
+Navigation is made intuitive, with the navbar accessible at all times as well as animated buttons, dropdowns and hyperlinks.
 On smaller screens, it collapses to avoid interference with other UI elements.

 ### Design

-When desinging the app, the goal was to create a calming, easy-to-use internace.The color palette is sublte and is consistent through-out the app, promoting a sense of tranquility.
+When desinging the app, the goal was to create a calming, easy-to-use interface.The color palette is subtle and is consistent throughout the app, promoting a sense of tranquility.
 For styling the React Bootstrap was used, with additional custom styles added to align with the overall vision of the website.

 ### Color palette